brookewicz/LabNotebook/2019_2022_resequencing/DNA Extraction Tracker (2024).md

 ###### 9-13-24
 - final tissue extractions - healthy mcav and mmea
 - t3 33 mmea was recorded in sample data as 32 but note said '33 sticker' was used. so tissue sample useed for extraction is '2019 t3 33 mmea'
-- forgot mask for first one
+- forgot mask for weighing first one
+- 062019_BEL_CBC_T1_3_MCAV - chunk and some beads spilled out in hood prior to adding SLX-Mlus buffer. put chunk back into tube but obviously lost some beads. surface was recently bleached
-	- 185 ul neg control qubit buffer
+- 185 ul working soln for neg control; put 15 uL neg control in...don't know how i ran out of working solution
+	- stds - 32.84, 18965.95
+- did not save neg control because cap came off in centrifuge and qubit measured 0 ng